EnterpriseDB/cnp-bench/README.md

 It will:

 1. Create a CNP cluster based on the user-defined values;
-1. Execute a used-defined pgbench job on it.
+1. Execute a user-defined pgbench job on it.

 You can gather the results after the job is completed running: